qavenkat/WP-KS_CalcTest4ForDemoTesting/README.md

 * Features:
 Feature file containing test scenarios
 * StepDefinitions:
-Contains backgroun, hooks, and step definitions for executing tests
+Contains background, hooks, and step definitions for executing tests
 ##Selenium WebDriver

 This project is configured to use Chrome WebDriver's.
 The default is set to Chrome.
 The WebDriver's added to this project to run in windows